 The success of our Climate Action Plan depends upon the institutionalization of the implementation work into our established organizational structure, planning, and operations.
 Section 4: Programs and Projects for Implementation describes the management and organizational structure necessary to support successful implementation of the CAP.
 That section also describes policies and procedures to consider for review or adoption.
 Staffing recommendations to support the necessary activities include a Sustainability Director, and a reassigned faculty position of Sustainability Coordinator.
 Further recommendations include having each unit/department assess their operations for sustainability, addressing funding considerations, and working with Student Life.
-A key recommendation from this section calls for the establishment of a Sustainability Center, to provide a physical home for these cross-campus academic and operational sustainability activities.
+A key recommendation from this section calls for the establishment of a Sustainability Center, to provide a physical home for these cross-campus academic and operational sustainability efforts.
+The Center would also work to nurture collaboration with the local community on sustainability activities.